olublessed/quickstart-linux-bastion-docs/linux-bastion-hosts-on-the-aws-cloud.md

 	##### Note
 	You can also change the number and type of bastion host instances after deployment, by updating the AWS CloudFormation stack and changing the parameters.
-	Reconfiguring the bastion host instances updates the related Elastic IP addresses and changes the bootstrapping logic in the launch configuration and Auto Scaling group.
+	When using the EIP configuration reconfiguring the bastion host instances updates the related Elastic IP addresses and changes the bootstrapping logic in the launch configuration and Auto Scaling group.
 	However, before you update the stack, you must terminate the instances you want to replace while keeping the Elastic IP addresses.
 When you update the stack, Auto Scaling